mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

     FUNCT: [null,null,1,null]
 ```

-- `E: 4`: The inflow surface is one of the two fluid cross sections, see [predefined mesh files](#predefined-mesh-files).
+- `E: 4`: This refers to the node set `4` representing all nodes in one of the two fluid cross sections, see [predefined mesh files](#predefined-mesh-files).
 - `ENTITY_TYPE: node_set_id`: Adds context that the `E: 3` needs to be interpreted as an ID of a node set.
 - `NUMDOF: 4`: The three-dimensional flow problem has four degrees of freedom per node, namely three velocities and one pressure unknown.
 - `ONOFF: [0,0,1,0]`: Given the orientation of the tube in the global frame of reference, the external traction must act in negative z-direction of the velocity degrees of freedom.
 Due to the internal ordering (x-, y-, z-velocities, pressure) of unknows at each fluid node, the third component is activated by setting `1`, while all other components remain inactive by setting `0`.